BreadMoirai/github-release-gradle-plugin/README.md

 This plugin uses [OkHttp](http://square.github.io/okhttp/) to send a POST requests to the github api that creates a release and uploads specified assets.

 ## Changelog
+2.2.9
+- Address [#23][i23].
+Multiple assets were being mistakenly uploaded with the same name.

 2.2.8
 - Address [#20][i20].
 Change minimum supported version for Gradle to 4.10+ down from 5.x